MongoEngine/django-mongoengine/README.rst

 Right now we're targeting to get things working on Django 3.0 and 4.0;

-WARNING: This project is not in good state, and is likely to break with django updates, as it uses monkey-patching heavily.
+WARNING: This project is not in good state, and is likely to break with django updates.
 It's better to use raw mongoengine.

 Working / Django 3.0-4.0
 ------------------------